Enhancement Tools

 The Image Editor Anti-Vignetting Tool

-The Lens Auto-Correction Tool from digiKam Image Editor
+The Lens Auto-Correction Tool from the digiKam Image Editor

-You can either enable or disable the helper Grid lines to visualise how the geometrical distortion are corrected on image.
+You can either enable or disable the helper Grid lines to visualize how the geometrical distortions are corrected on image.

 The Lens Auto-Correction Tool Displaying the Helper Grid over the Canvas